 Copies of set texts.

 The most successful literature students are ones who have enquiring minds and are committed to developing their analytical skills across a range of texts.
-Students must be prepared to read widely and, wherever possible, broaden their exposure to language and literature by attending live performances, listening to radio broadcasts and visiting the cinema.
+You must be prepared to read widely and, wherever possible, broaden your exposure to language and literature by attending performances, listening to radio broadcasts and visiting the cinema.

 - Love Through the Ages (exam, 40%) – ‘The Taming of the Shrew’ – Shakespeare, ‘The Great Gatsby’ – Fitzgerald, AQA Poetry anthology: Love through the Ages.